Long-term memory: Autobiographical memory

 Autobiographical memory refers to knowledge about events and personal experiences from an individual's own life.
-Though similar to episodic memory, it differs in that it contains only those experiences which directly pertain to the individual, from across their lifespan.
+Autographical memories are facilitated by aids including verbal, face-evoked, picture-evoked, odour-evoked, and music-evoked autobiographical memory cues.
+Though similar to episodic memory, it differs in that it contains only those experiences that are relevant to the life experiences of an individual.
 Conway and Pleydell-Pearce (2000) argue that this is one component of the self-memory system.

 Implicit memory

 Implicit memory (procedural memory) refers to the use of objects or movements of the body, such as how exactly to use a pencil, drive a car, or ride a bicycle.
-This type of memory is encoded and it is presumed stored by the striatum and other parts of the basal ganglia.
+This type of memory is encoded, and it is presumed stored by the striatum and other parts of the basal ganglia.
 The basal ganglia is believed to mediate procedural memory and other brain structures and is largely independent of the hippocampus.
 Research by Manelis, Hanson, and Hanson (2011) found that the reactivation of the parietal and occipital regions was associated with implicit memory.
 Procedural memory is considered non-declarative memory or unconscious memory which includes priming and non-associative learning.

 The first part of nondeclarative memory (implicit memory) involves priming.
 Priming occurs when you do something faster after you have already done that activity, such as writing or using a fork.

-Other categories of memory may also be relevant to the discussion of long-term memory.
+Other categories of memory may also be relevant to the discussion of LTM.
 For example:

 Emotional memory, the memory for events that evoke a particularly strong emotion, is a domain that can involve both declarative and procedural memory processes.
 Emotional memories are consciously available, but elicit a powerful, unconscious physiological reaction.
-Research indicates that the amygdala is extremely active during emotional situations, and acts with the hippocampus and prefrontal cortex in the encoding and consolidation of emotional events.
+Research indicates that the amygdala is extremely active during emotional situations and acts with the hippocampus and prefrontal cortex in the encoding and consolidation of emotional events.

-Working memory is not part of long-term memory, but is important for long-term memory to function.
-Working memory holds and manipulates information for a short period of time, before it is either forgotten or encoded into long-term memory.
-Then, in order to remember something from long-term memory, it must be brought back into working memory.
-If working memory is overloaded it can affect the encoding of long-term memory.
-If one has a good working memory they may have a better long-term memory encoding.
+Working memory is not part of LTM but is important for it to function.
+Working memory holds and manipulates information for a short period of time, before it is either forgotten or encoded into LTM.
+Then, in order to remember something from LTM, it must be brought back into working memory.
+If working memory is overloaded, it can affect the encoding of LTM.
+If one has a good working memory, they may have a better LTM encoding.

 Disorders of memory

-Minor everyday slips and lapses of memory are fairly commonplace, and may increase naturally with age, when ill, or when under stress.
+Minor slips and lapses of memory are fairly commonplace and may increase naturally with age, when ill, or under stress.
 Some women may experience more memory lapses following the onset of the menopause.

 In general, more serious problems with memory occur due to traumatic brain injury or neurodegenerative disease.